Maxar-Corp/maxar-portal/docs/cli_commands.md

 - The terminal will prompt you for a new password
 - Enter in desired password

+### Create a User Token (Optional)
+- In the terminal, enter 'token' to create a token secret to authenticate into the platform.
+- If a token has already been created enter 'secret' into the terminal to show the existing tokens
+- Tokens will be stored in the '.MPS-config' file in the home directory of the user

 ### Search available imagery
 - In the terminal, enter `search` followed by the desired flags to refine your search.
 Available flags can be found by running `search --help`
 - Available flags are:
   - `--box`, `-b`: Bounding box.
 A string of the bounding box of the desired AOI.
 Comma delimited set of coordinates. (miny,minx,maxy,maxx)
   - `--filter`, `-f`: Filter.
 A string of a CQL filter used to refine data of search
   - `--shapefile`, `-s`: Shapefile.
-A boolean operator of whether or not to return found data as a shapefile format
+A boolean operator to return found data as a shapefile format
   - `--featureprofile`, `-fp`: Feature profile.
-A string of the desired stacking profile (defaults to account Default)
+A string of the desired stacking profile.
+Defaults to account Default
   - `--typename`, `-t`: Typename.
-A string of the typename (defaults to FinishedFeature).
+A string of the typename.
+Defaults to FinishedFeature.
 Example input: MaxarCatalogMosaicProducts

 For further information on search functionality, see [Search](ogc/image_search.md)